liberu-genealogy/genealogy-old/README.md

 2. Copy .env.example to .env and edit details

-3. `composer install` or on Windows you need to use `composer install --ignore-platform-reqs ext-pcntl ext-posix`
+3. `composer install` or on Windows you need to use `composer install --ignore-platform-reqs`

 4. `php artisan key:generate`